cyberwombat/mongoprime/README.md

 # Mongo Primer

 ## Description
 A simple  module for loading fixtures in Mongo for testing.
+It makes use of mongo prebuilt and loads data in memory using ephemeralForTest as the storage engine.

 ## Installation